You have to ask yourself, “why would I choose this photographer”? Whether your choice is me or another photographer, ask yourself these questions:

--The first, not really a question, is a simple one……gut feeling.
+-What does you gut tell you?
 This may happen when talking to the photographer or looking at his/her work.
-You just have a feeling that this is someone I want taking my photos.
+You just have a feeling that this is someone you want taking your photos.

 -How much time will you need?
 A short time may be cheaper but is it right for you?
-You have to consider how long it may take you to get use to and feel comfortable around the camera.
-If you are shy/uncomfortable, then you may need additional time.
+You have to consider how long it may take you to get use to camera, changing, location change, etc. If you are shy/uncomfortable around the camera then you may need additional time.

 -Do I want indoor or outdoor?
 Which is better?
 Neither is really better than the other.
 Both come with something that other can’t offer but they are both acceptable.
 Find out which or both can be done.